-The TOE thus meets the requirements of the new generation of operating systems.
 The CPU accesses the memory via the integrated Memory Encryption and Decryption unit (MED).
 The access rights of the application to the memories can be controlled with the memory management unit (MMU).
-Errors in the NVM are automatically detected/corrected by the EDC and ECC unit.
+Errors in the NVM are automatically detected and corrected by the EDC and ECC unit.
 Security, sleep mode and interrupt logic as well as the RNG are specially designed for smart card applications.
 The sleep mode logic (clock stop mode per ISO/IEC 7816-3) is used to reduce the overall power consumption.
 The timer permits easy implementation of communication protocols such as T=1 and all other time-critical operations.
-The UART-controlled I/O interface allows the smart card and terminal to be operated in parallel.
-The VPLL (virtual PLL) unit allows operating all variants with a multiplication factor over the external clock signal or free running with maximum frequency.
+The UART-controlled I/O interface allows the smart card controller and the terminal interface to be operated independently in terms of timing.
+The virtual PLL (VPLL) unit allows operating all variants with a multiplication factor over the external clock signal or free running with maximum frequency.
 The RNG does not supply a pseudorandom number sequence, but instead produces genuine random numbers under all conditions.
 The checksum module allows simple calculation of checksums per ISO 3309 (16 bit CRC).

-The implemented "Dual Key DES and Cryptographic Unit Module" (DDC) performs cryptographic operations.
-This module computes the complete DES algorithm within a few clock cycles.
-That module is especially designed to counter attacks like DPA or EMA.
-The TOE includes functionality to calculate single DES operations but the evaluation includes only triple-DES operations.
+Two modules for cryptographic operations are implemented on the TOE: The well known Advanced Crypto Engine (ACE) (Advanced Crypto Engine) for calculation of asymmetric algorithms like RSA and elliptic curve (EC) and the Cryptographic Unit (DDES) for Dual Key DES calculations.
+These modules are especially designed for Chipcard applications with respect to the security and power consumption.
+The DDC module computes the complete DES algorithm within a few clock cycles and is especially designed to counter attacks like DPA or EMA.

+The TOE includes also functionality to calculate single DES operations, but part of the evaluation is the triple-DES operation only.

-The software (firmware) required for operating the chip consists of routines for programming the EEPROM from application programs and for online testing of the security enforcing functions.
-These are stored in a reserved user ROM area.
-In addition, the chip initialisation routine with security checks and identification mode as well as test routines for production testing are located in a separate test ROM.
+The software (firmware) required for chip operation consists of routines for programming the EEPROM from application programs and for online testing of the security enforcing functions.
+These routines are stored in a reserved ROM area.
+In addition, the chip initialisation routine with security checks and identification mode as well as test routines for production testing are located in a separate test ROM area.

-There is new feature implemented described as Extended Configuration component CFG_EXT which includes the extended SFR registers now being used for the general purposes and chip configuration.
+In comparison with the P- family a new feature has been implemented in the PE-family described as Extended Configuration component CFG\EXT.
+This CFG\EXT component includes the extended SFR registers now being used for the general purposes and chip configuration.
 These registers are partly implemented as so called HWBITS.